kkhushi03/kkhushi03/README.md

 ## Heyaaaa 👋 I'm Khushi Sharma =))

-- 🎓 Final-year Information Technology student at GGSIPU
-- 🔭 I’m currently working on **Machine Learning** and **Deep learning** projects
-- 👯 I’m looking to collaborate on research and other projects
-- 🌱 I’m trying to figure out life along with learning AI, Machine learning, NLP, Deep Learning, Data analysis and visualisation, TensorFlow, GenAI, LangChain, OpenCV, Keras, PyTorch, etc
-- ⚡ Fun fact: You can't win in a test-typing race with me😄
+🎓 Final-year Information Technology student at GGSIPU 🔭 I’m currently working on **Machine Learning** and **Deep learning** projects 👯 I’m looking to collaborate on research and other projects 🌱 I’m trying to figure out life along with learning AI, Machine learning, Deep Learning, GenAI, etc ⚡ Fun fact: You can't win in a test-typing race with me😄

 What I've been working with: